wesleycamargo/azure-docs.pt-br/articles/log-analytics/log-analytics-containers.md

 ##### <a name="secure-secrets-for-docker-swarm"></a>Proteger segredos do Docker Swarm

-Para Docker Swarm, depois de criar o segredo para a ID do espaço de trabalho e para a chave primária, use as informações a seguir para criar as informações secretas.
+Para Docker Swarm, depois de criar o segredo para a ID do workspace e para a chave primária, use as informações a seguir para criar as informações secretas.

 1. Execute o seguinte no nó mestre.